 2) Value of Freedom.
 It’s hard to put a price on freedom.
 If we pay off the loans quickly, it’ll be a tough slog, but if we wait for PSLF to kick in we need six more years of doing the same thing.
 That gives us no flexibility to change jobs (i.e. leave public service).
 Each year it gets harder to leave the program as well.
 You’re not going to make it to year 9 and then all of a sudden decide to pay off the debt.

 3) Changing Incomes.
 The $23,000 annual tax increase assumes our incomes will remain the same.
 They could easily plummet.
 If income falls, the tax penalty won’t be as large.
 Our incomes could also increase, making the tax penalty greater.
 It’s hard to say which way this will go, but I’d like to err on the optimistic side of assuming our incomes will go up.
 I’m not willing to shelter myself in the PSLF program on the risk that my income decreases in the future.
 I’d rather we were driving the bus on these types of decisions.
 Paying off the loans puts the decision in our hands.

 Armed with this information, the conclusion for us is clear.
 We will be abandoning the PSLF program and trying to rapidly pay off the last of our student loan debt.
 It’s never fun to pay off debt, but the other side looks much brighter.
 Plus, could we pay this off today with liquidated investments?
 Sure we could!
 But that’s not the point.
 Those other accounts have different purposes.
 I’m not robbing the car fund to pay off these loans.
-Better that we buckle down and treat the debt like the emergency it is.
+Better that we buckle down, refinance the student loans and treat the debt like the emergency it is.

 Let’s talk about it.
 If you have any thoughts on the plan, I’d love to hear.
 Student loan management is an incredible complex topic for what it should be.
 Let me know in the comments.